“People are getting lost in these digital worlds and so the physical interaction of people and their experiences in real space become more important.”

 Exactly.
 And people should be honest enough to call it event art.
 And that’s what my company does, we do events.
 But we would never say that we make art.
 But everything nowadays has become art in people’s minds.

 Your multi-disciplinary work is reflected perhaps in the many artists you admire who effortlessly cross over into different genres.
 Tomi Ungerer, one of your favorites, does political caricature, advertising, and fine art—does this intrigue you?

 Ungerer shares a background in advertising with Erwin Wurm and yes they both have diverse biographies, but what I like about them both is that they also don’t take the art world too seriously.

 Certainly, take these Sven Johne limited editions for instance—I bought them when no one had heard of him.
 I was completely emotionally caught when I saw these.
-I wandered into the gallery and began reading the stories, about a pediatrician escaping the DDR and believing he had landed in Denmark, but had in fact landed on the island of Vinta which was controlled by the DDR.
+I wandered into the gallery and began reading the stories, about a pediatrician escaping the GDR and believing he had landed in Denmark, but had in fact landed on the island of Vinta which was controlled by the GDR.
 He was then arrested.
 Lots of moving, heart-wrenching stories.
-I left the gallery wandered down Chauseestrasse and suddenly thought, hang-on a minute, this is all fiction!
+I left the gallery, wandered down Chausseestrasse and suddenly thought, hang-on a minute, this is all fiction!
 And of course it was, the gallerist chuckled when I came back in minutes later.